hanna1909/data-challenges-updated/07-ML-Ops/02-Cloud-training/02-Project-structure/README.md

 🚨 One main change in the code of the package is that we choose to have it delegate some of its work to dedicated modules in order to limit the size of the principal files.

-The code of the model, the preprocessing and the data cleaning does not change: we are still working on the same content from the WagonCab Data Science team!
+The code of the model, the preprocessing and the data cleaning does not change 👌

 The main changes are:
 - The way we source the project configuration (we want a single configuration for all the challenges)